Lana Del Rey

-Life and career

-1985–2004: early life
+Early life and education

-Elizabeth Woolridge Grant was born on June 21, 1985, in Manhattan, New York City, to Robert England Grant Jr., a Grey Group copywriter, and Patricia Ann "Pat" (née Hill), an account executive at Grey Group.
+Elizabeth Woolridge Grant was born on June 21, 1985, in Manhattan, New York City, to Robert England Grant Jr., a copywriter at Grey Group, and Patricia Ann "Pat" Grant (née Hill), an account executive at the same organization.
 She has a younger sister, Caroline "Chuck" Grant, and a younger brother, Charlie Grant.
-She was raised Roman Catholic and is of Scottish descent.
-Her ancestors were from Lanarkshire.
-When she was one year old, the family moved to Lake Placid, New York.
+She was raised Catholic and is of Scottish and English descent.
+When she was a year old, the family moved to Lake Placid, New York.
 In Lake Placid, her father worked for a furniture company before becoming an entrepreneurial domain investor; her mother worked as a schoolteacher.
 There, she attended St. Agnes School in her elementary years and began singing in her church choir, where she was the cantor.